Al-Madina/MPI_Python/README.md

 # Report Issues
 If you find any bug in the code or have any ideas for improving it, please reach me at `ahmedhassan@aims.ac.za`.

+# Coming Up
+If you do not have access to a cluster and have a multicore machine (which most of modern machines have), I will soon drop a link in this page to a repo showing you how to distribute the algorithms and the runs of stochastic algorithm in pure Java (no MPI).